didi/thrift-mock/README.md

 ```
 ## Todo
-* thrift-mock don't support aysnc call yet, but we will support it in next release version.
+* make it work like wiremock to test thrift service.
 ## Contributing
 Welcome to contribute by creating issues or sending pull requests.
 See [Contributing Guide](./CONTRIBUTING.md) for guidelines.